jackdbd/sfscon-2024-indieweb/slides/own-your-content.md

 1. your data lives primarily under your own domain, and
 2. you are able to retain your access over time.

+Also, can you post anything you want?
+Can you follow anyone you want?
+E.g. you cannot Facebook-friend someone who is on Twitter.

+When you publish of copy of your content on a silo website (e.g. social network), that copy is also called "POSSE copy".
 -->